carbon-language/carbon-lang/clang-tools-extra/docs/ModernizerUsage.rst

   This option is ignored if ``--`` is present.

-  Files in the compilation database that can be transformed if no sources are provided and file paths are explicitly included using ``-include`` or ``-include-from``.
+  Files in the compilation database will be transformed if no sources are provided and paths to files are explicitly included using ``-include`` or ``-include-from``.
   In order to transform all files in a compilation database the following command line can be used: